Dual Enrollment for Home School Students

 • Students will be permitted one attempt per dual enrollment course.
 A withdrawal from a dual enrollment course will count as an attempt at a course.

-• Dual enrollment students will NOT be permitted to audit any dual enrollment course.
+• Dual enrollment students will not be permitted to audit any dual enrollment course.

 • A copy of the current Florida Department of Education Articulation Coordinating Committee Statewide Agreement for Dual Enrollment Courses - High School Equivalency List is available at the Florida Department of Education website.